awsdocs/aws-lambda-developer-guide/doc_source/ruby-exceptions.md

 **Note**
 The 200 \(success\) status code in the response from Lambda indicates that there wasn't an error with the request that you sent to Lambda\.
 For issues that result in an error status code, see [Errors](API_Invoke.md#API_Invoke_Errors)\.

 Lambda also records up to 256 KB of the error object in the function's logs\.
-To view logs when you invoke from the command line, use the `--log-type` option and decode the base64 string in the response\.
+To view logs when you invoke the function from the command line, use the `--log-type` option and decode the base64 string in the response\.

 ```
 $ aws lambda invoke --function-name my-function out --log-type Tail \